 - There is also the fact that the CDC has been prevented from researching gun violence for over a decade due to powerful lobbying by the NRA.

-- Trump undoing many of the national parks and environmental protections which were established in the 1970’s.
+- The Trump administration undoing many of the national parks and environmental protections which were established in the 1970’s.

-- The Consumer Financial Protection Organization thingy which was set up by Elizabeth Warren a few years ago was recently gutted or dismantled by the Trump administration.
+- The Consumer Financial Protection Bureau thingy which was set up by Elizabeth Warren a few years ago was recently gutted or dismantled by the Trump administration

-Even with the Max Income Disparity Ratio @ 10 and Progressive Taxation implemented with Marginal Rate set at an amazing 90% the corporations and the rich will always have more money than the rest of us and will always be able to afford people to lobby our representatives in whatever form they can manage.
+Even with the Max Income Disparity Ratio @ 10 and Progressive Taxation implemented with Marginal Rate set at an amazing 99% the corporations and the rich will always have more money than the rest of us and will always be able to afford, in some capacity, to hire people:

 Hoarding and Wasteful Production